tabbykatz/100-days-of-code/r1-log.md

 I took the second half of the day off, but this morning I spent (yet more) time looking into next.config.js, fidding with some styles, and resuming my freecodecamp work.
+### day 30/99
+Got started on my landing page, rendered by the same react app as my project.
+I struggled with Layout for a long time before I learned how to abuse it to make a distict layout for the landing page.
+Still a WIP, but I am happy.